-- The storage, use or consumption in Utah of tangible personal property and products transferred electronically. - Stays at tourist homes, hotels, motels, campgrounds, trailer courts and similar accommodations usually rented for less than 30 consecutive days. - Meals (prepared food) at restaurants or other eating places. - Sales of grocery food.
+- The storage, use or consumption in Utah of tangible personal property and products transferred electronically. - Stays at tourist homes, hotels, motels, campgrounds, trailer courts and similar accommodations usually rented for less than 30 consecutive days. - Car sharing and car sharing programs are subject to sales and short term motor vehicle tax as it is included in the definition of "lease" or "rental". - Meals (prepared food) at restaurants or other eating places.

+Sales of grocery food.
 Taxed statewide at the rate of 3 percent.
 (Sales of prepared food are taxed at the full combined rate.)

 - Sales for residential use of gas, electricity, heat, coal, fuel-oil or other fuels.
 These products are taxed at the state rate of 2 percent plus any applicable local and/or public transit tax. - Sales for commercial use of gas, electricity, heat, coal, fuel-oil or other fuels.
-(Sales of these items for industrial use may qualify for an entitybased exemption.) - In-state telecom services
+(Sales of these items for industrial use may qualify for an entity-based exemption.) - Electric vehicle charging tax on subscription price or retail sales price of electricity sold by a charging station operator to charge an electric vehicle. - In-state telecom services

-• Sales of prepaid telephone calling cards, including vending machine sales of prepaid telephone calling cards, if the card can be used for in-state calls.
+Sales of prepaid telephone calling cards, including vending machine sales of prepaid telephone calling cards, if the card can be used for in-state calls.